Fractured Magic: Chapter Seven

 “A police dragon,” Egil whispered back, watching the last of its spiked tail vanish from sight before releasing Aleksir and stepping away.
 “Unity can’t know I’m here, and a secret meeting in a dark alley is cause for questions, don’t you think?”

-“Gossip?
-You can’t pick which stories to believe, Mr. Bardon,” Egil said, his lip curling.
-“If you believe the ones that called me a hero, why not the one that calls me a monster?”
+Egil’s lip curled.
+“You can’t pick and choose which stories are true, Mr. Bardon.
+If you believe the ones that call me a hero, why not the ones that call me a villain?”

 Egil looked Aleksir in the eyes.
-“Oh, I did it,” he said, but somehow, Aleksir still didn’t believe it.
-“Lost my mind, went on a rampage, all of it.
-Now tell me what happened at Unity today, Aleksir.”
+“I did it.
+All of it,” he said, but somehow, Aleksir still didn’t believe it.
+“Now tell me what happened with Unity today.”

-“But — fine.
+“But—fine.
 I don’t know the details.
 You scared off my Unity contact before I could talk to them.
 That’s why I was at that restaurant.
-From what I hear, the King of Alfheimr’s gone missing.”
+But from what I hear, the King of Alfheimr’s gone missing.”

 Egil’s eyes widened.
 It was the first time Aleksir had seen him not smiling, smirking, or sneering.
 “Amos?
 How?”